stechstudio/laravel-storage-connect/docs/configuration.md

 STORAGE_CONNECT_LOG_ACTIVITY=false
 ```

-By default this package does not do any logging.
-Instead it fires events and let's you choose how to handle it.
+By default, this package does not do any logging.
+Instead it fires events and lets you choose how to handle them.

-If you'd like activity logging set this to true.
+If you'd like activity logging, set this to true.

 ## Route middleware